Andres2704/rocketthermalanalysis/README.md

 On the second tab you will be able to simulate a 2D temperute distribution along the bulkhead's motor.
 This is a slow method since is explicit and bidimensional, so be patient.

 All of three analysis can be exported as output txt file which you can easly import to excel or other sheet editor and also you can generate a graphical resourses.

+All the mathematical model and validation of the software you can find here